MertKalkanci/Raspberry-Pi-Pico-Soil-Moisture-Driver/README.md

 # Raspberry-Pi-Pico-Soil-Moisture-Driver
-A generic soil moisture driver for the ones selled in the web
+A generic soil moisture driver for the ones that can be bought from web

 ## How To Use ?
 Connect your moisture unit to GND 3v3 and any ADC (analog to digital converter) pin